streamlit/docs/content/library/advanced-features/dataframes.md

 ## Edit data with st.experimental_data_editor

-Streamlit supports editable DataFrames via the `st.experimental_data_editor` command.
+Streamlit supports editable dataframes via the `st.experimental_data_editor` command.
 Check out its API in [st.experimental_data_editor](/library/api-reference/widgets/st.experimental_data_editor).
-It shows the DataFrame in a table, similar to `st.dataframe`.
+It shows the dataframe in a table, similar to `st.dataframe`.
 But in contrast to `st.dataframe`, this table isn't static!
 The user can click on cells and edit them.
 The edited data is then returned on the Python side.
 Here's an example:

 ```python
 df = pd.DataFrame(